Hepatitis C medications: A review and update for patients

 Until recently, there were only two drugs approved for the treatment of hepatitis C (pegylated interferon and ribavirin).
 These medications are taken for a limited period of time, not lifelong.
 In May 2011, the U.S. Food and Drug Administration (FDA) approved two new drugs: boceprevir (Victrelis) and telaprevir (Incivek).
 In 2013, they approved sofosbuvir (Sovaldi) and simeprevir (Olysio).

 You will be given a treatment regimen based in large part on your genotype, your subtype (for example, 1a or 1b), your treatment history (whether you were ever treated before), your stage of liver disease (if you have cirrhosis or do not have cirrhosis) and any other medical issues which may be related to the choice of drug.

 What is the reason to use medications for hepatitis C?

-- To reduce the likelihood of developing cirrhosis and liver cancer
+- reduce the risk of developing cirrhosis

 Most patients with hepatitis C usually do not have any symptoms, and the drugs for hepatitis C virus are not intended to manage any symptoms (such as fatigue or abdominal pain) that they do have.
-More often, the drugs themselves have side effects, and patients can feel more run down during the time when they are taking hepatitis C medication.

 What medications are available for hepatitis C?